kyma-project/kyma/docs/kyma/04-09-upgrade.md

 >**NOTE:** Kyma does not support a dedicated downgrade procedure.
 You can achieve a similar result by restoring your cluster from a backup.
 Read [this](/components/backup/#overview-overview) document to learn more about backups.

+The upgrade procedure relies heavily on Helm.
+As a result, the availability of cluster services during the upgrade is not defined by Kyma and can vary from version to version.
+The existing Custom Resources (CRs) remain in the cluster.

+>**NOTE:** For more technical details regarding the upgrade, read [this](link) document.

 ## Upgrade your deployment to a newer version

 Follow these steps: